Veneer or Not To Veneer? That Is The Question!

 - Debonding of the veneer

 Case choice is the absolute most critical component that impacts the forecast of the polish.
-Polishes ought not be put on teeth having vast rebuilding efforts or direct serious swarming.
-Nightguard (occlusal support) is an absolute necessity for individuals who have finishes and grind their teeth during the evening.
+Polishes ought not to be put on teeth having vast rebuilding efforts or direct serious swarming.
+Nightguard (occlusal support) is an absolute necessity for individuals who have finished and grind their teeth